Green Tea helps you lose pounds and maintain your ideal weight.

 It is true that green tea antioxidants, Catechins, burn a healthy amount of pounds for you, which is 1-2 lbs. per month.
 This number may seem too few for some people, but this is the healthy pace to lose weight successfully that nutritionists recommend.
 You’ll be happy if you find yourself 12 to 24 lbs. lighter one year later, won’t you?

 “Modest weight loss with no rebound” is your first step goal.
 Once you see that is happening, then bigger, better results will follow–because you will have acquired a new, healthier life style by then.

 3 simple rules to use Green Tea for weight loss:

 2. Drink Edible Green® or MATCHA before each meal.
-Make sure each meal is nutritiously balanced and eat modest potions.
+Make sure each meal is nutritiously balanced and eat modest portions.
 (Using one size smaller plate makes it easier.)

-3. “Consistency” is the key to the success.
+3. “Consistency” is the key to success.
 Drinking even one cup of Edible Green® or MATCHA every day is better than 10 cups every once in a while.
-You will learn exercise makes you feel better and sometimes it helps to do exercise just to feel better–rather than to see less weight on your scale.
+You will learn exercise makes you feel better and sometimes it helps just to feel better–rather than to see less weight on your scale.
 Stick to your new healthy routine for at least 3 months.

 Green Tea and Weight Management

 Now how about after you lose some weight?
 Does green tea help to maintain the loss you made?
 Here’s great news for millions of people watching their weight: “Green tea intake with habitual low caffeine intake promotes weight loss and reduces the risk of weight regain,” according to a study, “Caffeine and green tea effects on body weight” published in “Obesity Research”.